Improving cancer immunotherapies and biosensors with biomaterials

 Methods to improve low-fouling properties and capture capacity of biosensors are being developed to detect specific molecules with complex media such as blood.

-We would like the tank the following agencies and foundations for funding our work.
+We would like to thank the following agencies and foundations for funding our work.

 News and updates

 26. Jesmer A, Wylie RG* (2020).
 Controlling experimental parameters to improve characterization of biomaterial fouling.
-Frontiers in Chemistry: Rising Stars 2020. (accepted)
+Frontiers in Chemistry: Rising Stars 2020.
+8, 1125.

 24. Ahmed R., Huang J., Khondker A., Rheinstadter M.C., Huynh V., Wylie R.G., Akimoto M., Bozelli J.C., Epand R.M., Melacini G.* (2020) Molecular Mechanism for the Suppression of Alpha Synuclein Membrane Toxicity by an Unconventional Extracellular Chaperone.
 Journal of the American Chemical Society.
 142, 21, 9686-9699.